 On July 26, 2012, the Company acquired 100% equity of Vegfab Agricultural Technology Co.
 Ltd. (the "Vegfab"), a company incorporated under the laws of the Republic of China ("ROC, Taiwan").
-Vegfab is mainly engaged in selling agricultural equipment used to grow vegetables using simulated sunlight from LED lamps in hydroponic systems (see Note 10).
+Vegfab is mainly engaged in selling agricultural equipment used to grow vegetables using simulated sunlight from LED lamps in hydroponic systems (see Note 15).

 On January 4, 2013, the Company entered into a Share Purchase and Sale Agreement with a shareholder pursuant to which the Company sold to him 100% of all issued and outstanding securities of its wholly owned subsidiary Taiwan Halee International Corporation ("HTT").
-In consideration of the sale of HTT, the shareholder has transferred to the Company 45,000,000 previously issued common voting shares of TransAKT with a deemed value of \$0.04 per share or \$1.8 million in the aggregate (see Note 14).
+In consideration of the sale of HTT, the shareholder has transferred to the Company 45,000,000 previously issued common voting shares of TransAKT with a deemed value of \$0.04 per share or \$1.8 million in the aggregate.

-On October 30, 2013, Million Talented Ltd., a third party, contributed \$516 (equals to HKD 4,000) to obtain 40% ownership of TransAKT Bio Agritech Ltd., formerly named as TransAKT (H.K) Ltd., ("TransAKT H.K.").
-TransAKT H.K. was incorporated in Hong Kong on November 20, 2007.
+On October 30, 2013, Million Talented Ltd., a related party 50% owned by the Company's president and director, contributed \$516 (equals to HKD 4,000) to obtain 40% ownership of TransAKT Bio Agritech Ltd., formerly named as TransAKT (H.K) Ltd., ("TransAKT H.K.").
+TransAKT H.K. was incorporated in Hong

+Kong on November 20, 2007.
 It had no operation until 2013.
 TransAKT H.K.'s primary business is conducting research and development on new agricultural technology relating to the Company's business.